JohnMagbual10/E-commerce-website/README.md

 PostgreSQL
 A web browser
 Installation
-Clone the repository:
+Clone the Repository
 sh
 Copy code
 git clone https://github.com/your-username/e-commerce-app.git
 cd e-commerce-app
-Install dependencies:
+Install Dependencies
 sh
 Copy code
 npm install
-Set up the PostgreSQL database:
+Set Up the PostgreSQL Database
-Create a .env file in the root directory with the following content: env
+Create a .env file in the root directory with the following content:

+makefile
 Copy code
 DATABASE_URL=your_database_url
 JWT_SECRET=your_jwt_secret
 PORT=your_port
-Run the database setup script: sh
+Run the Database Setup Script
+sh
 Copy code
 node server/db.js
-Start the backend server:
+Start the Backend Server
 sh
 Copy code
 node server/index.js
-Start the frontend development server: sh
+Start the Frontend Development Server sh
 Copy code
 npm start
 Usage
-Navigate to the application:
+Navigate to the Application
 Open your web browser and go to http://localhost:3000.

-Browse Products:
+Browse Products
 View all available products and their details.

-User Authentication:
+User Authentication
 Register a new account.
 Log into your existing account.
-Cart Management:
+Cart Management
 Add products to your cart.
 Edit the quantity of products in your cart.
 Remove products from your cart.
-Checkout:
+Checkout
 Proceed to checkout and complete your purchase.

 API Endpoints